Restaurants

 It’s nearly impossible to utter the words Joe’s Pizza without mentioning that it’s a veritable institution.
 This Greenwich Village pizza spot has captivated pizza lovers since 1975 when its Napoli owner, Joe Pozzuoli, first opened its doors.
 Although the original location has shifted slightly from its original Bleecker Street digs, the pizza remains among the city’s finest.
 (Some New Yorkers argue that the classic cheese pie is NYC’s Best in Class.)

-Restaurateurs Frank Castronovo and Frank Falcinelli have joined forces with bakers Chris Bianco and Chad Robertson, converting an old garage into a lively pizzeria.
+When restaurateurs Frank Castronovo and Frank Falcinelli joined forces with baking maestros Chris Bianco (from Pizzeria Bianco in Phoenix) and Chad Robertson (from Tartine in San Francisco), they converted an old garage into a pizzeria for the ages.
 The classic New York slice may not need much improving upon, but F&F does it anyway, using impeccable ingredients and time-honored techniques.
+Don’t miss the hot sausage and brown butter sage pizza — it’s dang near perfect.

 Astoria, Queens, was once the borough’s answer to all things Greek.
 Today, it’s a cultural melting pot, and pizza has not escaped the neighborhood’s culinary reign.
 At Milkflower, brothers Peter and Danny Aggelatos and Yair Lenchner pair their skill sets with an Italian-built pizza oven, baking chewy, charred pizzas that are as vibrant as Astoria itself.

 Since 2013, Fornino has warmed the hearts, souls, and pizza-loving stomachs of Greenpointers looking for a Neapolitan-style pie.
-With a wood-burning oven that churns out perfectly charred pies, it’s no wonder that this pizza spot is still immensely popular after nearly a decade.
+With a wood-burning oven that churns out perfectly charred pizzas, it’s no wonder that this spot is still immensely popular after nearly a decade in business.
+Their kale salad — with beets, apple, pistachios, and a pecorino dressing you’ll want to bathe in — has been known to cancel out any and all pizza-related damages.

 Peppered with accolades from the Food Network, USA Today, The New York Times, and just about everyone else, Bleecker Street is straight up New York-style pizza, with a thin crust, homemade sauce, and springy cheese.
 Here, original means classic, and classic is best: you can’t go wrong with the cheese pie, an emblem of New York City pizza culture.